holmesworcester/quiet-python-poc-5/protocols/quiet/tests/scenarios/RULES.md

 ## Core Testing Principles

+### 0. No help from conftest.py

+We should be using raw, production API and pipeline in a setup that closely mirrors what demo.py uses.

 ### 1. API-Only Access Rule

 All scenario tests MUST use only API calls to interact with the system.
 Direct database access is PROHIBITED.